 Exploring his options, he decided upon the Bachelors and Masters double degree option uniquely offered by Monash University.

 “I would like to use my double degree to ultimately end up working within local, state or federal government in a strategic role across socio-economic policy or development or tourism,” Brendan said.

 “…the tourism industry is extremely strong not only in Australia but globally, with strong future growth forecast and therefore job opportunities.”

-The vertical masters degree structure allows students to apply for a Master’s degree during their second Bachelor’s year, allowing students to complete Master’s units during their undergraduate degree.
+The Bachelor of Arts/Master's double degree structure allows students to apply for a Master’s degree during their second Bachelor’s year, allowing students to complete Master’s units during their undergraduate degree.